sourcefrog/cargo-mutants/README.md

 By default cargo-mutants copies the `target/` directory from the source tree.
 Rust target directories can accumulate excessive volumes of old build products.

 cargo-mutants causes the Rust toolchain (and, often, the program under test) to read and write *many* temporary files.
 Setting the temporary directory onto a ramdisk can improve performance significantly.
+This is particularly important with parallel builds, which might otherwise hit disk bandwidth limits.
 For example on Linux:

     sudo mkdir /ram
     sudo mount -t tmpfs /ram /ram  # or put this in fstab, or just change /tmp